open5e/open5e/source/monsters/tome-of-beasts/V/vesiculosa.rst

 **Entrap.** The vesiculosa targets a Large or smaller creature within 5 feet of one of its rootlet swarms.
-The target takes 10 (4d4) piercing damage and is grappled (escape DC 15), or takes half damage and isn’t grappled if it makes a successful DC 17 Dexterity saving throw.
-Until the grapple ends, the target is restrained, it has disadvantage on Strength checks and Strength saving throws, and that rootlet swarm can’t entrap another target.
+The target takes 10 (4d4) piercing damage and is :ref:`srd:grappled` (escape DC 15), or takes half damage and isn’t grappled if it makes a successful DC 17 Dexterity saving throw.
+Until the grapple ends, the target is :ref:`srd:restrained`, it has disadvantage on Strength checks and Strength saving throws, and that rootlet swarm can’t entrap another target.